-So what’s happened?
+So what has happened?
 Have cultural changes trumped the social order of the Bible?
-Or is there more to the answer?
+Or is there more to consider?
 I’ve been slowly seeing this issue differently than I used to, and I think my perspective is more closely lining up with the unfolding story of the Bible.

-The Creation- Genesis says God made Eve to be a “helper” for Adam (Gen. 2:18, 20).
+The Creation—Genesis says God made Eve to be a “helper” for Adam (Genesis 2:18, 20).
 The King James Version used the term “help-meet.”
-Based on this language, many over the centuries have seen a wife as being like a secretary or live-in assistant to the husband.
+Based on this language, many over the centuries have seen the wife as being like a secretary or live-in assistant to the husband.

-Until recently I did not realize that the Hebrew word used to describe the woman is used only 16 other times in the Old Testament.
-In those other instances the word for “helper” always refers to God as the One who saves, upholds, and sustains His people (Ps.
-46:1).
-The word that the King James Version translates “help-meet”, therefore, does not have within it the idea that a wife was made to be inferior, subordinate, or dominated by her husband.
+Until recently, I did not realize that the Hebrew word used to describe the woman is used only 16 other times in the Old Testament.
+In those other instances the word for “helper” always refers to God as the One who saves, upholds, and sustains His people (Psalm 46:1).
+The word the King James Version translates “help-meet,” therefore, does not have within it the idea that a wife was made inferior or to be dominated by her husband.
 If subordination of wives is a biblical principle, it does not come from the word “help-meet.”
-So where then do we get the idea that God made husbands to rule over their wives?
+So where do we get the idea that God made husbands to rule over their wives?

-Yet with the coming of Jesus, strength of body or position gets a new look.
+Yet, with the coming of Jesus, the strength of a man gets a new look.

-Christ’s View of Power and Position– Matthew quotes Jesus as saying to his disciples, “The kings of the Gentiles exercise lordship over them, and those who exercise authority over them are called ‘benefactors.’
-But not so among you; on the contrary, he who is greatest among you, let him be as the younger, and he who governs as he who serves… I am among you as the One who serves” (Luke 22:25-27).
+The Teaching of Christ on Power—Matthew quotes Jesus as saying to His disciples, “The kings of the Gentiles exercise lordship over them, and those who exercise authority over them are called ‘benefactors.’
+But not so among you; on the contrary, he who is greatest among you, let him be as the younger, and he who governs as he who serves. . . .
+I am among you as the One who serves” (Luke 22:25-27).

-Paul’s Teaching on Marital Headship– Because of what Jesus said about the use and misuse of power, we need to listen carefully to what the Apostle Paul says in Ephesians 5 when he writes that a husband is the head of his wife even as Christ is the head of the church.
+The Culture of Christ—The apostle Paul shows us how to apply Jesus’ words to marriage.
+He writes that a husband is the head of his wife even as Christ is the head of the church.

-Because of what Jesus taught about the use of strength and power, one thing we know for sure is that Paul is not giving husbands the right to “Lord it over” their wives.
-Instead, Paul says that a husband is to love his wife as Christ loved the church (Eph 5:25).
+What might have surprised them, however, is that Paul was not using the analogy of “head and body” to affirm a husband’s right to “lord it over” his wife.
+Instead, Paul says that a husband is to love his wife as Christ loved the church (Ephesians 5:25).

-For husbands who might not understand the spiritual imagery, Paul adds for clarification, “So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself, for no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church” (5:28).
+For husbands who might not understand the spiritual imagery, Paul adds, “So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
+For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church” (5:28-29).